 I’m glad it had a kitchen as we cooked all of our food here.
 This airbnb was actually more than we’d usually pay at nearly £200 / AU$378 for 3 nights.
 We heard you can get an apartment for $10 a night but we wanted to stay somewhere nice for New Years.

-We didn’t get a taxi into Tbilisi from the airport because we bussed it down from Gudauri Ski Resort, and we then took another bus to Kutaisi and flew out to Barcelona.
+We didn’t get a taxi into Tbilisi from the airport because we took the bus down from Gudauri Ski Resor.
+We then took another bus to Kutaisi and flew out to Barcelona.

 If you’re looking for cheap flights out of Georgia, Kutaisi have just opened up an international airport.
 We got a last minute flight from Kutaisi to Barcelona for £70 each.

 The taxis we did use around Tbilisi and Kutaisi were super cheap!
 For example a 30 minute cab from Kutaisi’s centre to the airport cost us 30 GEL (AU $15 / UK £8).
 A 4 hour bus from Tbilisi to Kutaisi cost us 10 GEL each (AU$5 / £2.50).

 Where To Buy Food In Tbilisi

 We found a supermarket on Rustaveli Avenue which we shopped at all the time over the few days we were there.
 Be warned though, supermarket food isn’t that cheap in Tbilisi.
 We spent AU$50 on the above.

 Local food in Georgia consists of baked bread, cheese and eggs which all of the above came to about AU$15.